Bright Promise: Synopsis

 The show revolved around students and faculty at the fictional Bancroft College, located in the community of Bancroft, somewhere in the American Midwest.
 The name of the show reflected the overarching theme of the bright promise that the leaders of tomorrow graduating from Bancroft would ostensibly bring.
 At first, the main character was College president Thomas Boswell (Dana Andrews).
 Later, the focus shifted from the College, to the town of Bancroft at large, and focused mainly on the Pierce and Jones families.
 The main character by this time was Sandra Jones, who had been a student at Bancroft College, and married herself into the wealthy Pierce family.

 Bright Promise was created by the husband-and-wife writing team of Frank and Doris Hursley, who had previously created General Hospital, and was their last project prior to their retirement.
 Bing Crosby Productions (under the name Frandor Productions) was the packager, with assistance from Cox Broadcasting.
 The title and closing sequences were filmed at UCLA.

-Having replaced the game show You Don't Say!, Bright Promise would give way to another serial, Return to Peyton Place, on the NBC daytime schedule; the serial had been soundly defeated in the Nielsen ratings by CBS' The Edge of Night and ABC's One Life to Live.
+Having replaced the game show You Don't Say!, Bright Promise would give way to another soap opera, Return to Peyton Place, on the NBC daytime schedule; the serial had been soundly defeated in the Nielsen ratings by CBS' The Edge of Night and ABC's One Life to Live.
 Actress Gail Kobe, a regular on Bright Promise, would become Return's executive producer.